Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Proofs of Lemma and Lemma

 \section{Proofs of Lemma~\ref{lemma:OEGD-variation} and Lemma~\ref{lemma:OptimisticHedge}}

-As discussed in Section~\ref{sec:OMD-framework}, the versatility of online mirror descent makes it very general to derive many existing results in a unified view.
-In this section, we provide two specific implications of the general dynamic regret results presented in Theorem~\ref{thm:dynamic-regret-OMD-generic}, which essentially serves as the proofs of Lemma~\ref{lemma:OEGD-variation} (dynamic regret of OEGD) and Lemma~\ref{lemma:OptimisticHedge} (static regret of Optimistic Hedge).
+The versatility of \textsc{Optimistic OMD} makes it very general to derive many existing results in a unified view.
+We elucidate two implications of Theorem~\ref{thm:dynamic-regret-OMD-generic}, which serve as proofs of Lemma~\ref{lemma:OEGD-variation} (dynamic regret of OEGD) and Lemma~\ref{lemma:OptimisticHedge} (static regret of Optimistic Hedge).\\